ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 Hopefully the API itself has settled out a bit and will not have the sudden changes that I experienced.
-The POWER team have been supportive of the package, and I have received feedback and interaction from other users along the way that helped me by finding and reporting bugs but most of all the [rOpenSci review process](https://github.com/ropensci/software-review/issues/155) with valuable contributions from [Hazel Kavılı](https://github.com/UniversalTourist), [Alison
+The POWER team have been supportive of the package, and I have received feedback and interaction from other users along the way that helped me by finding and reporting bugs.
+But most of all, I appreciate the [rOpenSci review process](https://github.com/ropensci/software-review/issues/155) with valuable contributions from [Hazel Kavılı](https://github.com/UniversalTourist), [Alison